-D.C. and teachers’ union meet with arbiter to determine if reopening agreement was breached
+D.C. and teachers union meet with arbiter to determine if reopening agreement was breached

 The union alleges the District has not met all safety guidelines outlined in the agreement signed last month, and it also says the city needs to share more school-specific data on the number of students returning to campuses.
 The union fears the city is calling for more teachers to return than necessary.
 Under the agreement, schools that do not adhere to the guidelines that cover safety and staffing issues are not allowed to reopen.

 D.C.
-Public Schools Chancellor Lewis D. Ferebee called it the union’s “last-resort effort to prevent schools from reopening” and said their complaints were “meritless.”
-He has said that schools will reopen Monday.
+Public Schools Chancellor Lewis D. Ferebee called it the union’s “last-resort effort to prevent schools from reopening” and said the complaints were “meritless.”
+He has said schools will reopen Monday.

 “We have spent many months and millions of dollars to prepare,” he said in a statement.
 “We know our students are ready, we know our buildings are ready, and we know our staff is ready and efforts to reopen schools on Monday will continue as planned.”